stephenballot/me/README.md

 **My Basic Preferences**

-You can Slack me 24 hours a day.
-I like responding quickly.
-I don't expect you to be the same.
+You can Slack me anytime, I like responding quickly.

 If I am traveling, I will give my team notice of said travel in advance.
 We have a shared team calendar: use it to note your leave and travels too.
 I will reciprocate.
 I prefer not to have our standard schedule whilst travelling, but happy to make exceptions.

-I work a bit on the weekends.
-This is my choice.
-I do not expect that my team will work on the weekend.
-I might Slack or email them things, but I won't expect immediate responses at all.

 I take vacations.
 I really expect my team to do this too.
 Furthermore: holidays are meant to relax, so disable ALL notifications please.
+I value work/life balance.

 **Heavier stuff**